 copy <source file> <destination directory>

 You can find the truststore file “truststore.jks” in the downloaded “ca-certificates” folder and truststore password (default KeyStore password is “instaclustr”) in the “Read Me.txt” file.
 Enter the full path to (or navigate to) the truststore file you downloaded and truststore password.
-Finally, you can click “Finish” button to start the connection.
+Finally, you can click “Finish” button to complete the connection setup.

 3. Basic interaction with DevCenter

-Once your connection has been set up successfully, you can see keyspaces and Cassandra tables of your cluster in the “Schema” panel of DecCenter like the following:
+Once your connection has been set up successfully, you can view keyspaces and Cassandra tables of your cluster in the “Schema” panel of DevCenter.